Roland Garros Tickets

 Grounds PassesFrench Open Grounds Passes, also known as "Annexe tickets", are very popular as there are many great singles matches to enjoy that are played on the Outside Courts during the first 10 days of the event.
 These French Open Grounds Passes will give you access to ALL the outside courts, but NOT the three main stadium courts: Phillipe Chatrier (Center Court), Suzanne Lenglen, or Court 1.
 Seating for the Outside Courts is on a first come first served basis, so it's important to know where the matches you're interested in viewing will be taking place so you can get there as early as possible to secure seats.

-Category 1The "CAT 1" level on both the Philippe Chatrier (Center Court) and Suzanne Lenglen Court offer fans an incredible close up perspective of the action.
+Category 1The Category 1 level on both the Philippe Chatrier (Center Court) and Suzanne Lenglen Court offer fans an incredible close up perspective of the action.
 These are the most exclusive seats we sell.
-The level is situated just above the "Loge Level" corporate boxes of both stadiums which can run from 2-12 rows off the court.
+The level is situated just above the Loge Level corporate boxes in both stadiums which can run from 1-12 rows off the court.

-A ticket gives you a reserved seat on either the "Phillipe Chatrier" Center Court or Suzanne Lenglen Court.
-Either way, you'll have a reserved seat for the entire day with access to all the outside courts except Court 1 which also has its own specific ticket.
-Each main show court (Philippe Chatrier and Suzanne Lenglen) requires its own specific ticket to access the court.
-So if you have a ticket for the Phillipe Chatrier Court you cannot access the Suzanne Lenglen court and vice versa.
-Both main show courts usually offer an equal level of featured matches through Wednesday of the second week of the tournament.
-From Thursday of the second week through the end of the tournament all featured singles matches are played only on the Phillipe Chatrier Center Court.
-The overall seating capacity on the Philippe-Chatrier Court is approximately 14,840, and on Suzanne Lenglen approximately 9,959.
+A ticket on the Phillipe Chatrier (Center Court) or Suzanne Lenglen Court will give you a reserved seat for the entire day on that particular court with access to all the outside courts except Court 1 which has its own specific ticket.
+If you have a ticket on Phillipe Chatrier you cannot access the Suzanne Lenglen court and vice-versa.
+Both of these show courts usually offer an equal level of featured singles matches through Wednesday of the second week of the tournament.
+From Thursday of the second week through the end of the tournament all of the featured singles matches are played on the Phillipe Chatrier Center Court.
+The overall seating capacity on the Philippe-Chatrier Court is 14,840, and on Suzanne Lenglen is 9,959.

-All CTT French Open tickets are 150% guaranteed.
+All CTT French Open tickets are 100% guaranteed.

-Since 1987, we have had just one mission, and that's to make it as easy as possible for fans worldwide to attend the most sought after tennis tournaments in the world.
+Since 1987, we have had just one mission, and that's to make it as easy as possible for thousands of fans each year to attend the most sought after tennis tournaments in the world.
 We handle only tennis and have deep experience and understanding of the tournaments we service.
 You can trust us to take care of all the details, with a level of customer service that will make you a loyal client for years to come.

 Championship Tennis Tours